YAIR

 Alex also enjoys being involved in the creation of marketing materials, originally influenced by the work of David Ogilvy and Apple, Inc - blending a clear value proposition with creative branding and crafty copy writing.

-As of December 2021 - Until retirement, co-running YAIR ENERGY LIMITED, engaged in multidisciplinary design and engineering along with PiCosm, a unique robust platform focused on compelling applications of user managed structured data to power a 3D Virtual Earth / Digital Twin, a concept first conceived by Alex back in the 1980s as part of his Jenesis 4D Imagination Processor project.
+As of July 2024 - Until retirement, co-running YAIR ENERGY LIMITED, engaged in multidisciplinary design and engineering along with PiCosm, a unique robust platform focused on compelling applications of user managed structured data.
 YAIR is engaged in the core concepts vital to a viable Net Zero economy and better quality of life for all.

 Spatial Imagination + Clarity of Vision